 REGION: Estate grown in Kangarilla, McLaren Vale, SA

-WINEMAKING: Hand picked, wild yeast ferment, whole bunch pressed.
-Kept on lees for a couple of months, mixing weekly.
+WINEMAKING: Hand picked, wild yeast ferment, whole berry pressed.
+Kept on lees for 5 of months, mixing weekly.

 Vineyard and Winemaking